 Actually, since these vegan dinner rolls don’t call for eggs, they’re actually even easier than an easy classic dinner roll recipe.
 Seriously, we’re using only 5 simple plant based ingredients that you probably already have in your cupboard, whether you’re vegan or not.

 These vegan buns are perfect straight out of the oven with a smear of vegan butter and/or fruit jam or a delicious herbed spread.
-The perfect side for any dinner party!
+The perfect side dish for any dinner party!

 Ingredients